-The increases in other operating expenses described above were partially offset by a \$4.4 million reduction in distribution expenses.
-Distribution expenses decreased as a result of a decrease in our AUM sourced from third-party intermediaries and the launch of the Advisor Share class for certain series of Artisan Funds.
+Other operating expenses decreased \$6.0 million for the year ended December 31, 2016, compared to the year ended December 31, 2015, primarily due to a \$10.7 million reduction in distribution expenses.
+Distribution expenses decreased as a result of a decrease in our assets under management sourced from third-party intermediaries and the launch of the Advisor Share class for certain series of Artisan Funds.
 The amount we and Artisan Funds pay to intermediaries for distribution and administrative services with respect to Advisor Shares is less than the amount paid with respect to Investor Shares.
-The transfer of assets from Investor Shares to Advisor Shares reduced our intermediary fees by approximately \$2.7 million for the year ended December 31, 2015, as compared to the year ended December 31, 2014.
+The transfer of assets from Investor Shares to Advisor Shares reduced our intermediary fees by approximately \$2.9 million for the year ended December 31, 2016, as compared to the year ended December 31, 2015.